ErRamyaDevi/Devops/Terraform.md

 Hard code any value into main file - main.tf

 # Setup authentication for EC2 to run Terraform
+# why we are creating IAM ROle?
+### Though EC2 instance is a resource of AWS, it is a public instance which cannot be directly talk with any other AWS services.
+So we are creating IAM Role as below:
 + Create IAM Role with Admin access.
 + Attach this IAM role to ubuntu EC2 instance.